jackmaden/philosophybreak/src/pages/articles/socrates-and-the-socratic-paradox-i-know-that-i-know-nothing/index.md

 ![socrates](./socrates.jpg "Imagine this man endlessly berating every claim you make.")

 By using his method of bottomless questioning, Socrates soon discovered that, in fact, nobody really knew anything about anything they claimed to know — be it on art, ethics, politics, justice, the self, or the true nature of the world around us.
-He thus concludes, as reported in [Plato's Apology](http://www.amazon.com/gp/product/0140449280/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0140449280&linkCode=as2&tag=philosophybre-20&linkId=816a23479cf93ae4636655c4aa3e6863), that the Oracle of Delphi may have been right in her judgement of his wisdom:⁣
+He thus concludes, as reported in <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140449280/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0140449280&linkCode=as2&tag=philosophybre-20&linkId=816a23479cf93ae4636655c4aa3e6863">Plato's Apology</a>, that the Oracle of Delphi may have been right in her judgement of his wisdom:⁣

 >For my part, as I went away, I reasoned with regard to myself: I am wiser than this human being.
 For probably neither of us knows anything noble and good, but he supposes he knows something when he does not know, while I, just as I do not know, do not even suppose that I do.
 I am likely to be a little bit wiser than he in this very thing: that whatever I do not know, I do not even suppose I know.⁣